clarkgrubb/data-tools/src/fast-csv-to-tsv/README.md

 # TODO

 Add `--squeeze`

-Update state machine for CR.

-Update state machine for <invalid>

 Install Python at `slow-csv-to-tsv` and C at `fast-csv-to-tsv`, make `csv-to-tsv` a link to one of them.